The scenery and outdoor recreation opportunities in and near Haines were

 There were several work zones on the Alaska Hwy. west of Whitehorse, up

 to 8K long.
+They were all pretty smooth.
 This section was getting a major make-over:

 The terrain was simply stunning.
 The St. Elias and Takhinsha Mountains